The Port of Gijón, Spain

 OUR FAVOURITE THINGS TO DO

-This was our first visit to the region and so we decided to take a ship tour rather than explore on our own.
+This was our first visit to the region and so we took a ship tour rather than explore on our own.
 We are so glad we did.
 The first stop was at the Parque de la Providencia which afforded us wonderful views of the coastline and across to the city itself.

-From there we were driven a sort distance to the Universidad Laboral de Gijón.
+We were then driven a sort distance to the Universidad Laboral de Gijón.
 Built between 1946 and 1955 it is considered to be the most important piece of architecture built in the region during the 20th century.
-It was originally built to educate orphans whose parents had died as a result of working in the mining industry.
-Today it is a multi-use educational facility.
-Amazing buildings and an interesting history – well worth the visit.
+Originally it was built to educate orphans whose parents had died as a result of working in the mining industry.
+Now it is a multi-use educational facility.
+We saw the outside of these amazing buildings but the whole structure has an interesting history.
+It was well worth the visit.

-Our last stop on the tour was at a Cider producer, Castanon.
-This was of particular interest to us as we live in the heart of Cider production in Somerset.
+The last stop on our tour was at a Cider producer, Castanon.
+We had particular interest in this as we live in the heart of Cider production in Somerset.
 However the production of this `Sidra’ was very different, as was the method of pouring and the taste (poor Dilys was most confused!).
 You can see more in our video.

 All in all a very favourable visit to Gijón and one we would hope to do again one day.
-Next time perhaps we should avail ourselves of a little tour of the cider houses within the city!
+Next time we will take a little tour of the cider houses within the city!

 To check out our experiences in Gijón just click the video below – and if you enjoy the content simply ‘Like’ and ‘Subscribe’ to see more (subscription is free)